-- a Slaughter- d Sanitary house, establishment, b Cattle yard, e Railway line. - c Frontage, f Control, communication between the slaughter-house and cattle market is absolutely indispensable.
+- a Slaughter- d Sanitary house. establishment. b Cattle yard, e Railway line. - c Frontage, f Control,

+A continual control of the doors of communication between the slaughterhouse and cattle market is absolutely indispensable.
 The checking office or porter's house to be erected here can also be used as a disinfecting room for clothes and foot gear in the case of the outbreak of disease.
-In Cologne, cabins have been constructed in the yards for diseased animals (shown at d in the accompanying plan, fig. 156), in which those persons who enter this portion and come in contact with diseased cattle are subjected to a thorough disinfecting with chlorine gas.
-The buildings for the management and the exchange are often situated on the boundaries of the establishments; but it is preferable that these buildings, as well as the official dwelling-houses, should be erected in the foreground separated from the cattle-yard and slaughterhouse.
+In Cologne, cabins have been constructed in the yards for diseased animals (shown at d in the accompanying plan, fig. 156), in which those persons who enter this portion and come in contact with diseased cattle are subjected to a

+The buildings for the thorough disinfecting with chlorine gas. management and the exchange are often situated on the boundaries of the establishments; but it is preferable that these buildings, as well as the official dwelling-houses, should be erected in the foreground separated from the cattle-yard and slaughterhouse.
 The sanitary building should be situated on the boundary of the two establishments, for reasons given further on.